How I Cured My Eczema: No More Itching, Blisters, and Weeping Skin

 Since my eczema cure all those years ago, I never did go back to drinking milk.
-The odd time--maybe three times in the last 20 years--I've had a glass of milk.
-What's interesting is that even one glass causes an almost instant reaction--my fingers will start itching and bubbles will appear.
-It has been so many years of being eczema-free, honestly, at times, I've forgotten; however, my body certainly hasn't and it goes to work, excreting through my skin the cow's milk that is an obvious irritant
+The odd time—maybe three times in the last 20 years—I've had a glass of milk, I've had an almost instant reaction.
+My fingers will start itching and bubbles will appear.
+I've been eczema-free for so many years, that at times I've honestly forgotten.
+However, my body certainly hasn't, and it goes to work, excreting through my skin the cow's milk that is an obvious irritant.

-If you've suffered with eczema or know of someone who does, it is my hope that sharing this information will prove helpful.
+If you've suffered with eczema or know of someone who does, it is my hope that sharing how I cured my eczema will prove helpful to you.
 Not once did any doctor I visited ever suggest that my eczema might be caused by cow's milk.

 Cautionary note: This is not an absolute endorsement of any specific dietary model.
 What works for one person may not work for another.
-It is important to ensure adequate calcium intake.
+It is important to seek out effective treatments and ensure adequate calcium intake.

 © 2012 Athlyn Green